SCR Public School

 SCR Public School is a public school located in Sheetla Colony Phase 2, Gurgaon, Haryana, India.
-The school is affiliated with the Central Board of Secondary Education.
+The school is affiliated with the Central Board of Secondary Education, New Delhi.
 It was founded in 1999 by Chandi Ram Kataria, and has around 1500 students and more than 100 teachers.

 The school has a canteen and a library.
 It also has computer, physics, chemistry, and biology labs.